llms.txt

 async (ctx) => {

-// ctx.action.fid is verified — the JFS signature was checked
+// On POST: ctx.action.user.fid is verified — the JFS signature was checked

 // ctx.action.inputs contains the user's input values